 If your memories vanished and your future plans dissolved, who would you be, right now?

-Most of us define ourselves by what we’ve done or what we hope to do: the job title, the achievements, the regrets, the goals.
+Most of us define ourselves by what we’ve done or what we hope to do, the job title, the achievements, the regrets, the goals.
 But those are all stories tied to time.
 The past weighs us down with memory, the future pulls us into worry or anticipation.
-Strip both away, and something remarkable happens.
-What remains is not emptiness, but presence, the living truth of who you are in this very moment.

 “Your own Self-Realization is the greatest service you can render the world.” – Ramana Maharshi

-This article explores that shift and offers a simple guided exercise you can use anytime to return to your true self.
+This article explores that shift and offers a simple guided exercise I have personally used that can be used anytime to return to your true self.

 The Question: Who Am I Without Past or Future?

-The question “Who am I if I don’t have a past or a future?” slices through the layers of identity we carry.
+The question, “Who am I if I don’t have a past or a future?” slices through the layers of identity we carry and begins to expose who it is you truly are.

 Think about it: